davinomjr/davinomjr.github.io/index.md

                     <div class="col-xs-12">
                         <div class="col-xs-4 col-xs-push-4">
                             <h4>
-                                Working with both Web and Mobile development, I've been active in the industry for 5+ years as a Web developer and 4+ years on Mobile development as a self-employment consultant.
+                                Working with both Web and Mobile development, I've been active in the industry for 5+ years on Web development and 4+ years on Mobile development as a self-employment consultant.
                             </h4>
+                            <h4>Below are some of the technology I am familiar with:</h4>
                         </div>
                     </div>
                 </div>